Contrast-Security-OSS/contrast-maven-plugin/README.md

 ### serverPath

-Multi-module MAven builds can appear as different servers in TeamServer.
+Multi-module Maven builds can appear as different servers in TeamServer.
 If you would like to discourage this behavior and would rather see all modules appear under the same server in TeamServer, then please set the `serverPath` property.

 ### appVersion